Compact disc: Super Audio CD

 Super Audio CD (SACD) is a high-resolution, read-only optical audio disc format that was designed to provide higher-fidelity digital audio reproduction than the Red Book.
 Introduced in 1999, it was developed by Sony and Philips, the same companies that created the Red Book.
 SACD was in a format war with DVD-Audio, but neither has replaced audio CDs.
 The SACD standard is referred to as the Scarlet Book standard.

 Titles in the SACD format can be issued as hybrid discs; these discs contain the SACD audio stream as well as a standard audio CD layer which is playable in standard CD players, thus making them backward compatible.

 CD-MIDI

 CD-MIDI is a format used to store music-performance data, which upon playback is performed by electronic instruments that synthesize the audio.
 Hence, unlike the original Red Book CD-DA, these recordings are not digitally sampled audio recordings.
 The CD-MIDI format is defined as an extension of the original Red Book.

 CD-ROM

 For the first few years of its existence, the CD was a medium used purely for audio.
-However, in 1988, the Yellow Book CD-ROM standard was established by Sony and Philips, which defined a non-volatile optical data computer data storage medium using the same physical format as audio compact discs, readable by a computer with a CD-ROM drive.
+In 1988, the Yellow Book CD-ROM standard was established by Sony and Philips, which defined a non-volatile optical data computer data storage medium using the same physical format as audio compact discs, readable by a computer with a CD-ROM drive.